frnsys/broca/README.md

 Pipelines allow you to chain `broca`'s objects and easily swap them out.

+Pipelines are validated upon creation to ensure that the outputs and inputs of adjacent components ("pipes") are compatible.

+### Multi-pipelines

 You can also build multi-pipelines to try out a variety of pipelines simultaneously:

 ```python